The Jungle Book (animated)

 Parents Need to Know

-Parents need to know that this Disney classic has positive messages for kids about friendship and finding family in unexpected places.
+Parents need to know that The Jungle Book is a Disney classic with positive messages for kids about friendship and finding family in unexpected places.
 There are some scary and/or upsetting scenes, such as the final battle between Baloo (a bear) and Shere Khan (a tiger), but there's also lots of humor and catchy songs.

 What's the story?